 At the end of the day you’ll value any heartfelt moments over staged portraits.
 You’ll treasure such moments as: the first time that you see your partner walk down the aisle; the look on your dad’s face when he sees you in your dress; your best friend laughing with you over a stupid joke.

-I’m creating honest stories.
-That means I’ll never re-arrange items to clean up a mess.
-I’ll document the chaos to remind you what if felt like to be present in that moment.
+I’m creating honest stories and I’m documenting your life as it unfolds.
 I won’t set-up your dress or shoes to create a still life image.
-However, I’m happy to take a couple of arranged still life photos that you’ve setup.
-I’m not aware of their sentimental value but you do.
-Just remember the more time that I can give to documenting your moments, the better your story.
-Your story is what I want to capture above all else.
+However, I’m happy to take a couple of arranged photos of your necklace or your earrings because maybe they’re your grandmother’s and they’re special to you.
+Just remember the more time that I can give to documenting your moments, the better your story will become.

-The other part of the story is your relationships with friends and family.
+The other part of your wedding that’s important is your relationships with your friends and family.
 They’ve always been there to support you when you needed them.
-I want to honor that love by including them in your story.
-Whether it’s capturing a moment of your dad giving you away to your husband (or wife), or when your daughter is eating cake next to her favorite uncle, or when your nephew takes funny photos of himself with your sister.
-They’re all a vital part of your story.
+I want to honor their support with some nice moments of them.
+Whether it’s taking a photo of your dad giving you away at the altar or when your daughter is eating cake next to her favorite uncle.
+They’re all a vital part of your life and your wedding story.

 Why your moments are important